bilke/Craft-Docs/source/templating/examples/translations.rst

 Template Translations
 =====================

 While the Languages package will enable all of your site’s *content* to be translated, it won’t help you translate any text that’s hard-coded into your template files.
-Not to worry though, because Blocks templates are inherently translatable already.
+Not to worry though, because Craft templates are inherently translatable already.

 To make some text in your template translatable, all you need to do is run it through the :ref:`translate <t>` filter.

-For example, let’s say you had this in your homepage template (blocks/templates/index.html):
+For example, let’s say you had this in your homepage template (craft/templates/index.html):

 .. code-block:: html